grantcarthew/start-prototype/docs/cli/start-task.md

 **Rationale:**

-- Tasks involve dynamic content (content_command output)
+- Tasks involve dynamic content (command output)
 - Users need visibility into what content is being analyzed
 - Summary is already concise
 - Use `--verbose` or `--debug` for more detail if needed